top of page

 And lest we forget the sacred in- between's.
 The lived experiences that don't necessarily belong to the categorical highs and lows or polar extremes, yet fill out and give shape to our daily lives.
 These are the moments that exist within the realm of the quiet mundane, where change is always afoot and yet often overlooked.

-Nature teaches us through the turning of the wheel that change happens slowly, often imperceptibly, and that life is never quite as simple as it seems.
-Through the essence of Imbolg nature invites us to pay close attention to the magic unfolding in every moment and to deepen our presence to the here and now.
+Nature teaches us through the turning of the wheel that change happens slowly, often imperceptibly.
+Thus Imbolc invites us to pay close attention to the magical subtleties unfolding in every moment and to deepen our presence in the here and now.
 As multidimensional beings we exist between worlds and are designed to hold and be with the complexity of what it means to be human.
-We can co-mingle and dance between fire and ice; we can know and simultaneously experience both sorrow and joy for the world, and that love gives rise to both.
+We can co-mingle and dance between fire and ice; we can know and simultaneously experience both sorrow and joy for the world, knowing that love gives rise to both.

 Nature also reveals that the process of awakening is not for the faint of heart.
-It takes great courage (bravery of the heart) to meet life at the edge of our comfort zone which is how we expand and grow into new horizons.
+It takes great courage (bravery of the heart) to meet life at the edge of your comfort zone.
+This is how we expand and grow into new horizons.
 New beginnings require strong vision and focus and inevitably will bring an element of challenge and surprise - our faith and perseverance will be tested.
 So be ready.
-The journey of awakening can be both daunting and exhilarating all at once!
+The journey of awakening can be both daunting and exhilarating!

 As the sun returns and brings rebirth